 What to serve with the Greek marinated chicken

-- A Greek salad is a classic pairing for a reason.
+- A Greek salad Greek salad is a classic pairing for a reason.

-- Serve in flatbreads along with tomato, lettuce, red onion, grated cheese and tzatziki for a great souvlaki.
+- Serve in Greek pita bread along with tomato, lettuce, red onion, grated cheese and tzatziki for a great souvlaki.

 - Greek baked lemon potatoes.